ermlikeyeah/ermlikeyeah.github.io/_posts/2019-04-30-run-notes-2019-april.markdown

 #### The words

 I entered the month suffering from a hurty hamstring after playing basketball late in March.
-I had planned to run 120km in April and wanted to reach that – so a tentative start to the month, more at a nursing pace for runs.
+I had planned to run 120km in April and wanted to reach that – so I took a tentative start to the month, more at a nursing pace for runs to ease in.
 I still clocked 23km for week 1.

 I had planned some variety in the type of runs I did so picked that up after this initial “safety week”.